-Option Name Description deploy.bsp. microejapp Deploy the MicroEJ Application file (microejapp.o) to the location defined by the Platform (defaults to true when Platform option microejapp.relative.dir is set). deploy.bsp. microejlib Deploy the MicroEJ Platform runtime file (microejruntime.a) to the location defined by the Platform (defaults to true when Platform option microejlib.relative.dir is set). deploy.bsp. microejinc Deploy the MicroEJ Platform header files (.h) to the location defined by the Platform (defaults to true when Platform option microejinc.relative.dir is set). deploy.bsp. microejscript Execute the BSP build script file (build.bat or build.sh) at the location specified by the Platform. (defaults to false and requires microejscript.relative.dir Platform option to be set). deploy.bsp.
+Option Name Description Deploy the MicroEJ Application file (microejapp.o) to the location defined by the Platform deploy.bsp. (defaults to true when Platform option microejapp.relative.dir is set). microejapp donlay ban Deploy the MicroEJ Platform runtime file (microejruntime.a) to the location defined by deploy.bsp. the Platform (defaults to true when Platform option microejlib.relative.dir is set). microejlib Dealer the Ministra Blatters have been followed at 1 to the least of the Blatters of the deploy.bsp.
+Deploy the MicroEJ Platform header files (.h) to the location defined by the Platform (de- microejinc faults to true when Platform option microejinc.relative.dir is set). mici oeline Execute the BSP build script file (build.bat or build.sh) at the location specified by the deploy.bsp.
+Platform. (defaults to false and requires microejscript.relative.dir Platform option microejscript 20.
+00300.
+200 to be see. deploy.bsp.
 The 3rd-party BSP project absolute directory.
-This option is required if at least one the 4 options described above is set to true and the Platform does not include the BSP. deploy.dir. microejapp Absolute path to the directory where to deploy the MicroEJ Application file (microejapp.o).
-An empty value means no deployment. deploy.dir. microejlib Absolute path to the directory where to deploy the MicroEJ Platform runtime file (microejruntime.a) to this absolute directory.
-An empty value means no deployment. deploy.dir. microejinc Absolute path to the directory where to deploy the MicroEJ Platform header files (.h) to this absolute directory.
-An empty value means no deployment. deploy.dir. microejscript Absolute path to the directory that contains the BSP build script file (build.bat or build.sh).
-An empty value means no build script execution.
+This option is required if at least one the 4 root.dir options described above is set to true and the Platform does not include the BSP.
+1000.011 Absolute path to the directory where to deploy the MicroEJ Application file (microejapp.o deploy.dir.).
+An empty value means no deployment. microejapp 7.
+An empty value means no deployment.
+2 2 2 3 2 12 12 Absolute path to the directory where to deploy the MicroEJ Platform runtime file ( deploy.dir. microejruntime.a) to this absolute directory.
+An empty value means no deployment. microejlib Absolute path to the directory where to deploy the MicroEJ Platform header files (.h) to deploy.dir. this absolute directory.
+An empty value means no deployment. microejinc , , , , , , 1 1 1 Absolute path to the directory that contains the BSP build script file (build.bat or build.sh deploy.dir.).
+An empty value means no build script execution. microejscript